faymann/Gmem/README.md

 ## Note

+1.

-in Auxiliary.c the allocator is not indispensable, replace it as you like.
+2. The allocator provided in [Auxiliary.c](./Auxiliary.c) is not indispensable, replace it as you like.

-Or you can directly write to SFI_MASK and SFI_START (this two are for AndOr methods), or Heap Lower/Upper Bound and Stack Lower/Upper Bound (for private heap and stack).
+3. You can directly write to SFI_MASK and SFI_START (for AndOr methods), or Heap Lower/Upper Bound and Stack Lower/Upper Bound (for private heap and stack).

+4. Without optimization(with `-O0` flag set) the `main()` function would fail on Segmentation Fault.
+This is becasue main() would first assign `argc` and `**argv` , and then the SFI instructions would check them, which would fail.(these ptrs are not in the range, for SFI paras haven't been set yet before allocating)